(2600 words)

 First story: Samson’s parents – Manoah and his wife

 The Bible is littered with stories and human situations describing relationships.
 Relationships are the field in which human experiences are conducted and where we ultimately face the tests of our lives.
-This time I’ll bring two stories that reflect couple relationships.
-Both couples are ordinary people, not war heroes or Royalty, but through the human message of their story an interesting lesson can be learned.
+This time I’ll bring from the bible two stories that reflect couple relationships.
+Both couples are ordinary people, not royalty or war heroes, but through the human message of their story an interesting lesson can be learned.

 The first couple is Manoah and his wife, a folk couple from the Dan tribe.
 The Bible’s author emphasizes the fact that these are common people by not even giving the wife a name and she is referred to as ‘woman’.
-Still, even the common person, even if he has no special status or authority, wants to see himself as important at least in his wife’s eyes.
+Still, even the common man, even if he has no special status or authority, wants to see himself as important, at least in his wife’s eyes.
 Is it a legitimate passion?
-What are the men’s rights and what are his obligations regarding his wife?
+What are the men’s rights in this regard and what are their obligations regarding their wives?
 And on the woman’s side, according to the Bible, what are her duties and rights?
 How should she behave in such a situation?
-These questions are about the story at hand.
+These questions will be unfolded in the story at hand.

 Manoah’s wife is infertile and we know that in ancient times infertility considered tragic for spouses.
 One day, the ‘woman’ is visited by a figure that the bible calls “The Angel of the Lord”.
 He is telling her that she will give birth to a son and that this son will “begin the deliverance of Israel from the hand of the Philistines” (Judges 13-5).
 The angel briefly hands her some instructions on how to treat her newborn son, and walks away.

-After the encounter, the woman tells her husband everything happened and thus demonstrates the bible-writer’s view of how a woman should treat her husband.
+After the encounter, the woman tells her husband everything that happened and thus demonstrates the bible’s view of how a woman should treat her husband.
 Yet even when she fulfills her role in this way, Manoah is not content but wants to see and hear the angel himself.
-He prays and asks that the man of God will come again to explain them what they need to do regarding the coming son.
+He prays and asks that the man of God will come again to explain him what they need to do regarding the coming son.

 The Bible conveys many of its messages through parallels, comparisons and repetitions of the same subject from different angles.
 This is one of the means that allows for so much depth, since the number of comparisons and intersections between stories, characters, and events is numerous, and allow layers upon layers of depth.
 One of the parallels and comparisons that come up when we read the story of Manoah and his wife is to the story of Adam and Eve.
-Eve also was visited by a supernatural figure – the snake in Eden – while alone in the field and she too been offered some fantastic things.
-To the barren wife of Manoah a supernatural figure offers a child and Eve was offered to be like God (I will discuss Adam and Eve’s story, in detail, in another post ).
+Eve also was visited by a supernatural figure – the snake in Eden – while alone in the field and she too was offered fantastic things.
+Manoah’s wife was offered a child and Eve was offered, to be like God (about the Adam and Eve story see a separate post here.
+This post is in Hebrew).

-However, between Eve’s reaction to the event and Manoah’s Wife reaction, there is all the difference between blessing and curse.
+However, between Eve’s reaction to the event and Manoah’s Wife reaction, lie all the difference between blessing and curse.
 Eve accepted the snake’s offer without consulting with her husband, and the wife of Manoah did.
-They both couldn’t be absolutely sure what the nature of the supernatural character that appears before them is, though both of them had some solid clues.
+They both couldn’t be sure what was the nature of the figure appeared before them is, though both of them had some solid clues.
 In any case, to consult with one’s spouse about such a significant matter is always the right thing to do.
 God has given people partners so that they can complement each other, confer with each other and pray together.
 For the common prayer is more complete than the prayer of an individual, especially when joint prayer expresses respect, appreciation, devotion and mutual love, as it should be between spouses.

 The common prayer with united hearts is beneficial any way but in a couple relationships it has a special meaning.
-The special meaning is duo to the different spousal roles the Creator gave them to perform.
-These roles reflect God himself and this is why the couple prayers, if they know how to be faithful to their different marital roles, is so meaningful.
+The special meaning is due to the different spousal roles the Creator gave them to perform.
+These roles reflect God himself and this is why the couple prayers, if the couple know how to be faithful to their different marital roles, is so meaningful.
 To know how to be faithful to one’s marital role, also shows the faithfulness one has to God.
+The marital role of the women according to the bible is to see her husband as her leader.

-In our story it seems that Manoah does not know how to trust his wife since he does not accept the angel’s words through her (one of the man’s roles according to the bible is to honor and love his wife.)
-The angel alludes to this problem in his approach by choosing to appear to the woman also in the second time, to say: ‘why don’t you trust your wife?
+For the men’s marital role, one of them, according to the bible, is to honor and love his wife.
+But In our story it seems that Manoah does not know how to trust his wife since he does not accept the angel’s words through her.
+The angel alludes to this problem in his approach, by choosing to appear to the woman also in the second time, to say: ‘why don’t you trust your wife?
 You know her.
 You know she’s a good and loyal and I put my trust in her by bringing my words to you both through her.’

 Yet Manoah is not a one-dimensional figure, there are also positive aspects to his behavior.
 If we will look again to the comparison between him and the first Man, it seems that Manoah, as opposed to Adam, is also doing part of his roles right.
 He makes sure to stay in the picture regarding the unusual event his wife experienced and doesn’t just take the fruit irresponsibly as Adam did.
 Manoah prays and ask God for guidance and thus effectively protects his wife and himself from anything unwanted that might happen.
 (Though, as we saw, he needed to pray also with her and after hearing and respecting what she is saying).